BLOG

 Where can invoices be archived electronically?

-Assuming you want to use digital archiving for your electronic invoices, the first thing to do is provide the relevant tax authority with the location of the data processing system, i.e. the digital archive, or the name and address of any service provider you have chosen.
-This follows from Section 146 (2a) German Fiscal Code (AO).
+When using digital archiving for electronic invoices, companies must often inform local tax authorities about the location of the digital archive, ensuring compliance with regional regulations.
 Naturally, companies based in Germany should also store their electronic invoices in this country.
 In the case of on-premises electronic archiving, this does not pose any problems.
 And the same should apply to an archiving system in the cloud.
 In case of doubt, you will need approval from the tax authorities.
 Please consider: Auditors must also be able to view your electronic archive online at any time.

 Lightning fast to digital invoice processing plus archive